 Each year, your Virginia LLC is not required to submit an annual report but rather pay an annual fee.
 Paying of an annual fee is due by the last day of the month in which your LLC was registered to do business in Virginia and is required for all Virginia LLCs and corporations.

+The filing fee for the annual report is $50.
 This can be paid online at the Virginia State Corporation Commission’s website.

 This report can be quite complicated depending on your business operations, so we recommend working with a licensed CPA to ensure you are filing correctly.

 Virginia LLC FAQ

 How much does it cost to start an LLC in Virginia?

 The cost to form a Virginia LLC is $100.
 Using a recommended LLC filing service like ZenBusiness starts at $49 + state fees.